 - Saturday afternoon activities and hikes

-Each campground will also have a limited number of Camping Adventure Backpacks available for free check-out, that include binoculars, field guides, a compass, activity sheets and other aids to nature exploration.
+Each campground has a limited number of Camping Adventure Backpacks available for free check-out, that include binoculars, field guides, a compass, activity sheets and other aids to nature exploration.

 Camping 101 is a free hands-on workshop designed to teach anyone basic camping skills.
 Topics will include tent setup, campfire cooking, camping fun, dressing for camping, camping etiquette and more.

 Camping 101: Individuals & FamiliesCamp Bullfrog Lake • Willow Springs, IL 60480